 how CLEAN reviews teaching materials

 - Maps could be printed out and students could work in groups assigned to compare different states' wind capacity.

 About the Science

 - Areas with annual average wind speeds around 6.5 meters/second and greater, at an 80-m height, are generally considered to have a wind resource suitable for wind development.
 Using this and related state maps, students can determine where in the U.S. wind energy is a viable resource for electricity generation.

 - Comments from expert scientist: The link provides access to wind resource maps for the continental US and some information on how they were created.

 About the Pedagogy

 - Both the U.S. map and individual state maps can be printed.

 - Can be used to discuss electricity transmission.

-- Students can see how the U.S. stacks up in utilizing wind resources.
+- Students can see how different regions stack up in utilizing wind resources.